kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/CSAA_Training_Note/csaa_training_note.md

 Answers and explanations are provided below after the last question in this section.

+#### QUESTION SET

+##### Question 1

-**Question 1: You would like to run some code when an object is uploaded to an Amazon S3 bucket.
-How can this be achieved?**
+You would like to run some code when an object is uploaded to an Amazon S3 bucket.
+How can this be

+achieved?

 1. Create an event notification on the S3 bucket that triggers a Lambda function
 2. Configure Lambda to poll the S3 bucket for changes and run a function when it finds new objects
 3. Create an event notification on the S3 bucket that notifies Amazon SNS to trigger a Lambda function

+##### Question 2

-**Question 2: Which type Amazon storage service uses standards-based REST web interfaces to manage objects?**
+Which type Amazon storage service uses standards-based REST web interfaces to manage objects?

 1. Amazon Elastic File System (EFS)
 2. Amazon Elastic Block Store (EBS)
 3. Amazon Simple Storage Service (S3)
 4. Amazon FSx for Windows File Server

+##### Question 3

-**Question 3: What is the maximum file size allowed in Amazon S3?**
+What is the maximum file size allowed in Amazon S3?

 1. 5 terabytes
 2. 0 bytes
 3. 5 gigabytes
 4. Unlimited

+##### Question 4

-**Question 4: What type of consistency model is provided in Amazon S3 when you upload a new version of an object?**
+What type of consistency model is provided in Amazon S3 when you upload a new version of an object?

 1. Read after write consistency
 2. Eventual consistency

+##### Question 5

-**Question 5: Which Amazon S3 capability uses Amazon CloudFront and enables fast uploads for objects?**
+Which Amazon S3 capability uses Amazon CloudFront and enables fast uploads for objects?

 1. Multipart upload
 2. Cross region replication (CRR)
 3. BitTorrent
 4. Transfer acceleration

+##### Question 6

-**Question 6: How can you create a hierarchy that mimics a filesystem in Amazon S3?**
+How can you create a hierarchy that mimics a filesystem in Amazon S3?

 1. Create buckets within other buckets
 2. Use folders in your buckets
 3. Upload objects within other objects
 4. Use lifecycle rules to tier your data

+##### Question 7

-**Question 7: A US based organization is concerned about uploading data to Amazon S3 as data sovereignty rules mean they cannot move their data outside of the US.
-What would you tell them?**
+A US based organization is concerned about uploading data to Amazon S3 as data sovereignty rules mean they

+cannot move their data outside of the US.
+What would you tell them?

 1. Data never leaves a region unless specifically configured to do so.
 2. Data will be replicated globally so they cannot use Amazon S3.

+##### Question 8

-**Question 8: For compliance reasons, an organization needs to retain data for 7 years.
-If they need to retrieve data, they have 24 hours to do so.
-Which Amazon S3 storage class is most cost- effective?**
+For compliance reasons, an organization needs to retain data for 7 years.
+If they need to retrieve data,

+they have 24 hours to do so.
+Which Amazon S3 storage class is most cost- effective?

 1. Amazon S3 One-Zone IA
 2. Amazon S3 Intelligent Tiering
 3. Amazon S3 Glacier
 4. Amazon S3 Glacier Deep Archive

+##### Question 9

-**Question 9: An Architect is designing an application that will use hundreds of EC2 instances across multiple availability zones.
+An Architect is designing an application that will use hundreds of EC2 instances across multiple

+availability zones.
 A shared filesystem is required that can be mounted by all instances.
-Which storage service is suitable for this requirement?**
+Which storage service is suitable for this requirement?

 1. Amazon Elastic File System (EFS)
 2. Amazon Elastic Block Store (EBS)
 3. Amazon Instance Store
 4. Amazon Simple Storage Service (S3)

+##### Question 10

-**Question 10: How can you control access to files and directories in Amazon EFS filesystems?**
+How can you control access to files and directories in Amazon EFS filesystems?

 1. Using IAM
 2. Using EFS security groups